 Stop smoking — Cigarette smoking markedly increases your risk of coronary heart disease and heart attack, and stopping smoking can rapidly reduce these risks.
 One year after stopping smoking, the risk of dying from coronary heart disease is reduced by about one-half, and the risk continues to decline with time.
 In some studies, the risk of heart attack was reduced to the rate of nonsmokers within two years of quitting smoking.

-Cardiac rehabilitation programs can recommend a treatment to help stop smoking, such as group programs, nicotine patches, gum, or nasal spray, or a prescription medication such as bupropion (brand names: Zyban®, Wellbutrin®).
-(See "Patient information: Quitting smoking (Beyond the Basics)".)
+Cardiac rehabilitation programs can recommend a treatment to help stop smoking, such as group programs, nicotine patches, gum, or nasal spray, or a prescription medication such as bupropion (brand names: Zyban, Wellbutrin).
+(See "Patient education: Quitting smoking (Beyond the Basics)".)

-Treat high blood pressure — Medicines to control high blood pressure are often recommended after a heart attack.
+Treat high blood pressure — Medications to control high blood pressure are often recommended after a heart attack.
 It is important to take these medications exactly as prescribed.
-(See "Patient information: High blood pressure treatment in adults (Beyond the Basics)".)
+(See "Patient education: High blood pressure treatment in adults (Beyond the Basics)".)

-Treat high cholesterol — Medicine to lower blood cholesterol levels is also recommended after a heart attack.
-(See 'Medications' above and "Patient information: High cholesterol and lipids (hyperlipidemia) (Beyond the Basics)".)
+Treat high cholesterol — Medication to lower blood cholesterol levels is also recommended after a heart attack.
+(See 'Medications' above and "Patient education: High cholesterol and lipids (hyperlipidemia) (Beyond the Basics)".)

 Manage diabetes — People with diabetes are at an increased risk of developing complications after a heart attack.
-Tight control of your blood sugar can help to reduce the risk of these and other types of complications.
+Tight blood sugar control can help reduce the risk of these and other types of complications.
 Tight control can be achieved by losing weight, managing your diet, exercising, monitoring blood sugar levels regularly, and taking oral medications (for people with type 2 diabetes) or insulin (for people with type 1 and sometimes type 2 diabetes).
-(See "Patient information: Preventing complications in diabetes mellitus (Beyond the Basics)".)
+(See "Patient education: Preventing complications in diabetes mellitus (Beyond the Basics)".)

 Psychosocial treatment — Feelings of depression, anxiety, and denial are common after a heart attack, occurring in up to 20 percent of people.
 Depression can make it hard to exercise, decrease energy levels, cause fatigue, and reduce your quality of life and sense of well being.
 Women, and in particular younger women, are at an especially high risk for depression after heart attack.

 These symptoms often translate into problems within the family, marriage, and the workplace.
 Individual or group therapy, and sometimes treatment with an antidepressant medication, can be beneficial.
 Many cardiac rehabilitation programs have trained personnel, including psychologists, psychiatrists, and social workers to help manage these issues.
-Getting treatment for depression and anxiety can improve your long term outlook and general sense of well being.
-(See "Patient information: Depression treatment options for adults (Beyond the Basics)".)
+Getting treatment for depression and anxiety can improve your long-term outlook and general sense of well being.
+(See "Patient education: Depression treatment options for adults (Beyond the Basics)".)